NickStevens722/GolfDictionary/README.md

 ## UX

+The design scope of this site was determined by the creator to be making the information as accessible as possible.

-The deisgn of this website was designed to be relatively simple, so that the users could easily navigate the site and access the information they need.
+The design of this website was designed to be relatively simple, so that the users could easily navigate the site and access the information they need.

 The defintions page is laid out using mason cards.